djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-06-10-i-saw-an-eclipse.markdown

 Then, at 5:23 am, I popped awake.
 I felt like some sort of bug was crawling on me or something, and I was a little itchy.
 I looked at the time and realized that the eclipse would soon be upon us, so I decided to peek out the window to see what I could see.
 I could not see the sun &ndash; it was still behind the trees.
 I thought the sunlight may have been slightly weaker than usual, but I wasn't very certain at all.

 Being tired, I decided to return to bed.
 First, though, I thought I'd give my little dog a kiss to just say hello.
-She had been resting in her bed the whole time I was looking out the window but this, of course, woke her up completely.
+She had been resting in her bed the whole time I was looking out the window but the kiss, of course, woke her up completely.

 I tried to get her to settle down and go back to bed but this was, unsurprisingly, fruitless.
 Five minutes later, I heard my mom (who apparently also woke up to try to see the eclipse) moving around.